vEnhance/web.evanchen.cc/input/faq-rules.md

 students will often colloquially refer to the cutoffs by color as well, in an abuse of terminology that leads to endless confusion.
-For example, in Internet slang, "blue cutoff" would mean the minimum score for an 11th grader to be invited MOP through USAMO, even though such a student could be placed in any class group.[^blue11]
+For example, in Internet slang, "blue cutoff" would mean the minimum score for an 11th grader to be invited to MOP through USAMO, even though such a student could be placed in any class group.[^blue11]

 [^blue11]: